-From what I understand, just starting the process of looking for a MOB or MOG dress can be daunting.
+Just starting the process of looking for a MOB or MOG dress can be daunting.
 Where do you even begin?
 And what brands are reliable and well-made?
 I absolutely loved wearing my Adrianna Papell dress for my daughter’s wedding.
 But my Dessy Collection dress felt just as stunning and beautiful.
-I heard rave reviews for Adrianna Papell, Tadashi Shoji, Vince Camuto, JS Collections and Alex Evenings.
+I heard rave reviews for Tadashi Shoji, Vince Camuto, JS Collections and Alex Evenings.
 My mother’s dress for Abigail’s wedding was by Ignite Evenings.

-But if you’re looking for something less formal, you might also find a dress among Calvin Klein, Antonio Melani and Carmen Marc Valvo.
+But if you’re looking for something less formal, you might also find a dress among Calvin Klein, Antonio Melani and Maggy London.
 I also had a reader who said she loved her Vera Wang for Kohl’s dress.
 So don’t be forget to try clothing stores that aren’t necessarily the go-to for formal wear, especially if your venue is more casual.

 When You Shop